Long Tail Keywords What Are They For and How Do We Use Them?

 Since long tail keywords predict a stronger intent from the user, that means they also convert better.
 In fact, web pages targeting long tail keywords convert at 26% on average, compared to just 10% for pages based around more general search terms.

 Someone searching for “shoes” or even “men’s shoes” doesn’t have the same level of commercial intent as someone who googles “business casual men’s sneakers”.

 So targeting long tail keywords doesn’t just mean that you’ll have an easier time ranking.
 It also means there will be more value to the traffic you do bring in.

-Long Tail Keywords Help You Rank For More Competitive Terms
+Will Long Tail Keywords Help You Rank For More Competitive Search Terms?

 While those big volume head keywords might not convert as well, traffic is traffic.
 Eventually, they should be a long term goal within your SEO strategy.
 And long tail keywords are perfect for helping you move the needle on more competitive terms.

 Google isn’t going to rank you for “personal finance” unless it thinks you’re an authority in the niche.
 The more you are bringing in traffic for terms like “budgeting tips for college students”, “how to save for a family vacation”, and “best apps for financial planning”—the more Google is going to recognize your site as an authoritative source.